Skip to main content

 Used for management of plaque psoriasis in pediatric patients ≥4 years of age.1 Safety and efficacy for this indication not established in pediatric patients <4 years of age.1

-Consider risks and benefits of administering live vaccines to infants who were exposed to etanercept in utero; safety of live vaccines in these infants is unknown.1
+Consider risks and benefits of administering live or live-attenuated vaccines to infants who were exposed to etanercept in utero.1

 Varicella infection associated with aseptic meningitis reported.1 If a varicella-susceptible pediatric patient has a clinically important exposure to varicella while receiving etanercept, discontinue the drug temporarily and consider use of varicella-zoster immune globulin.1

-Malignancies, some fatal, reported in children and adolescents who received TNF blocking agents.1 128
+Malignancies, some fatal, reported in children, adolescents, and young adults who received TNF blocking agents.1 128

 Inflammatory bowel disease reported rarely in patients with juvenile idiopathic arthritis receiving etanercept; the drug is not effective in the management of inflammatory bowel disease.1